 “Graphite machines very easily – you can mill it, grind it, turn it, drill it, tap it, even file it to whatever shape you want,” Haley continues.
 “Another advantage of graphite is that it doesn’t burr.
 You can put it on a duplicating machine or a graphite high-speed mill and cut out complex shapes and forms, and once it’s cut you are finished – with no deburring.”

-If your shop has older fabricating equipment, machining graphite electrodes will result in dust particles on the shop floor and in the nearby machines.
+If mold maker has the older fabricating equipment, machining graphite electrodes will result in dust particles on the shop floor and in the nearby machines.
 However, the new high-speed mills that are sold today are specially designed to machine graphite.
 “They are totally enclosed and have a vacuum system to remove all of the dust,” Haley points out, “and there are some machines that can even cut square internal corners.”

 Advantages and Benefits